lgs-code/2d-geometry/README.md

 - [Rollup](https://rollupjs.org/) => to create bundles in various format like UMD, Common Js and ES Modules
 - [Jest]() => writing and executing unit tests
 - [TypeDoc](https://typedoc.org/) => generating the documentation

+## Contribution

+Feel free to contribute by adding new features or color formats :)